Your mindfulness toolkit for better days at work

 Mindfulness is about being present in the very moment itself; not ruminating on the past, nor worrying about the future, but being in the here and now.
 It can be used to bring balance and calm to our everyday lives, and gives us the tools to help deal with life’s challenges.

 Sounds great right?
-But if you're like me, juggling an already busy life, back to back meetings looming in the diary, and a to-do list as long as your arm, how on earth do you find the time for mindfulness too?
+But if you're like me, juggling an already busy life and a to-do list as long as your arm, how do you find the time for mindfulness too?

 Try these quick top tips for a mindful working day